alphagov/govuk-developer-docs/source/manual/alerts/cannot-ping-across-AWS-Carrenza-VPN.html.md

 If the VPN is up/active and the ping probes are failing, check the following:

-1. the security groups of the AWS EC2 instances allow ping packets, i.e. ICMP packets
+1. The security groups of the AWS EC2 instances allow ping packets, i.e. ICMP packets

-2. the firewall in the vCloud in Carrenza allows ping packets
+2. The firewall in the vCloud in Carrenza allows ping packets

-3. the VPN routes have been propagated to the subnet of the AWS EC2 instances
+3. The VPN routes have been propagated to the subnet of the AWS EC2 instances

-4. in the Carrenza vCloud Graphical User Interface (GUI), check that the subnet of the VPN includes the Carrenza endpoint that is being pinged.
+4. In the Carrenza vCloud Graphical User Interface (GUI), check that the subnet of the VPN includes the Carrenza endpoint that is being pinged.